Test of Everyday Reasoning

 Scoring: All of the TER metrics are on a 100-point scale with a corresponding qualitative rating (Superior, Strong, Moderate, Weak, Not Manifested).

-Percentile Scores: Optional population comparison percentile scores (external validity criterion): 2-YR colleges, High Schools, Elite College Prep HS.
+Percentile Scores: Population comparison percentile scores (external validity criterion): 2-YR colleges, High Schools, Elite College Prep HS.

-Optional Custom Questions: At no additional cost, clients can add up to ten client-specific custom descriptive survey questions to the assessment to enable sub-group reports.
+Optional Custom Questions: At no additional cost, clients can add up to ten client-specific custom descriptive demographic questions to the assessment to enable sub-group reports.

 Comprehensive assessment support services are available to not-for-profit educational organizations, government agencies, NGOs, dissertation scholars, and funded research clients.